 CHICAGO — An insurer’s pre-procedure confirmation of insurance is not a promise to pay an out-of-network provider’s charges, a federal judge in Illinois held June 13 in granting judgment on state law claims (Advanced Ambulatory Surgical Center Inc. v.
 Connecticut General Life Insurance Co., No. 13-7227, N.D.
 Ill., 2017 U.S. Dist.
 LEXIS 90807).

 NEWARK, N.J. — A Patient Protection and Affordable Care Act (ACA) provision precluding discrimination against providers acting within their license or certification lacks a right of action, dooming a chiropractor group’s claim that an insurer intentionally places its members in less desirable coverage tiers, a federal judge in New Jersey held June 13 (The Association of New Jersey Chiropractors Inc. and Robert Blozen, D.C., v.
 Horizon Healthcare Services Inc., et al., No. 16-8400, D. N.J.).

-ST. LOUIS — An insolvent insurer’s suit against the government over its handling of the Patient Protection and Affordable Care Act (ACA) risk corridor and how it offset debts properly belongs before the U.S. Court of Federal Claims, a federal judge in Iowa said March 17 in finding that she lacked jurisdiction and entering judgment (Nick Gerhart, et al. v.
-United States Department of Health and Human Services, et al., No. 16-151, S.D.
-Iowa, 2017 U.S. Dist.
-LEXIS 37620).
+ST. LOUIS — The Eighth Circuit U.S. Court of Appeals on June 13 dismissed an appeal of a ruling that an insolvent insurer’s case against the government over its handling of the Patient Protection and Affordable Care Act (ACA) risk corridor and how it offset debts properly belongs before the U.S. Court of Federal Claims (Doug Ommen, in his capacity as liquidator of CoOpportunity Health Inc.; Dan Watkins, in his capacity as special deputy liquidator of CoOpportunity Health Inc. v.
+U.S. Department of Health and Human Services, et al., No. 17-1662, 8th Cir.).